asayntax/asayntax/README.md

 ### 🔭 I’m working on

-- Projects for freelance clients.
+- Projects for freelance clients

 ### 🌱 I’m learning